wustep/me-ghost/README.md

   - ✔️ Uses 2 most recent projects and articles
     - Loads `featured` prioritized
 - ✔️ Projects tab
-  - ✔️ These should be tagged `Projects` first
+  - ✔️ These should be posts tagged `Projects` first
   - ✔️ Set `/projects` to route to `/tags/projects`
   - ✔️ Projects will be loaded by creation date desc
   - ✔️ Projects are routed to `/projects/{slug}`
   - Loads `featured` projects first
-  - Projects will pop up article by modal
-  - Filtering by tag (e.g. `Java`, `Tutorial`)
+  - Filtering by tag (e.g. `Java`, `Tutorial`) JS
   - Uses package.json property `posts-per-page` with pagination
 - ✔️ Articles tab
-  - ✔️ These should be tagged `Articles` first
+  - ✔️ These should be posts tagged `Articles` first
   - ✔️ Articles will be loaded by creation date desc
   - ✔️ Articles are routed to `/articles/{slug}`
   - Loads `featured` first
   - Uses package.json property `posts-per-page` with pagination
+- ✔️ Notes tab
+  - ✔️ These should be posts tagged `Notes` first
+  - ✔️ Notes will be loaded by creation date desc
-- ✔️ Ideas tab: links to a page called `ideas`
+  - ✔️ Notes are routed to `/articles/{slug}`
+  - Loads `featured` first
+  - Uses package.json property `posts-per-page` with pagination
-- ✔️ Posts that are not primarily tagged `articles` or `projects` will be routed to `/`
+- ✔️ Posts that are not primarily tagged `Articles` or `Projects` or `Notes` will be routed to `/`
 - ✔️ Tags category pages: `/tag/[tag]`
-  - Seems broken for non-project and non-articles :'(
   - And author: `/author/[author]`
+  - Fix pluralization error saying `A collection of`
   - Uses package.json property `posts-per-page`
 - ✔️ Dynamic navigation bar
   - ✔️ Based on the items in Settings > Navigation:
-  - ✔️ "Home", "Projects", "Articles", and "Ideas" will be on the left side
+  - ✔️ "Home", "Projects", "Articles", and "Notes" will be on the left side
   - ✔️ Any other link will be on the right side
   - ✔️ Mobile-friendly dropdown
   - Facebook, Twitter, GitHub, and LinkedIn will have icons!
 - ✔️ Dedicated post webpages
   - Proper formatting--match editor styles
     - ✔️ Headings, links, paragraphs, bold, italics, blockquotes
+      - Headings need better styling
     - Pictures, code blocks
     - Responsive feature images
   - ✔️ Single-author & multi-author byline
     - Better styling
-  - Syntax highlighting for programming code blocks
+  - Syntax highlighting for programming code blocks?
+- ✔️ Post cards (for tag-based pages)
+  - ✔️ with title, excerpt
+  - add: feature image, tags
 - ✔️ Custom 404 page with 404-porcupine
-- Build tools
+- ✔️ Build tools
   - ✔️ `gulp` for development and `gulp deploy` for deployment
   - ✔️ Compile SCSS to CSS
   - ✔️ JSHint (error-checking) and Sass-lint (style-checking)
+    - Fix these errors!
   - Minify CSS and JavaScript
 - Fork into generic Bulma + Ghost theme